MicrosoftDocs/msteams-docs/msteams-platform/graph-api/proactive-bots-and-messages/graph-proactive-bots-and-messages.md

 The `{teamsAppId}` is the `id` from your Teams app manifest, noted earlier — it may not be the same as your `appid` for Microsoft Graph calls or your `botId`.

-The request will return an empty array if the app is not installed, or an array with a single [teamsAppInstallation](/graph/api/resources/teamsappinstallation?view=graph-rest-beta) if it is already installed.
+This request will return an empty array if the app is not installed, or an array with a single [teamsAppInstallation](/graph/api/resources/teamsappinstallation?view=graph-rest-beta) if it is already installed.

 ### ✔ Install your app